-Francesca Gains is a Professor of Public Policy and Head of Politics at the University of Manchester.
+Francesca Gains is a Professor of Public Policy and Academic Co-Director of Policy@Manchester at the University of Manchester.
 Before becoming an academic she worked in local government & the probation service, and has both government funded and Parliamentary research experience.
 In 2020 she was invited to join the Greater Manchester Combined Authority Women and Girls Equality Panel, and since 2019 has been on the Strategy Board of GM4Women2028.
 She is a Fellow of the Academy of Social Sciences and on the editorial board of the Journal of Public Policy, Local Government Studies and the International Review of Administrative Sciences.

 Her research explores the relationship between political management arrangements and policy outcomes.
-Current projects investigate of the politics of regulatory decisions examining Impact assessments accross Whitehall Departments (Leverhulme funded); and new arrangements to support Police and Crime Commissioners (with Vivien Lowndes) linked with ERC funded Understanding Institutional Change research; and the changing use of impact assessment accross Whitehall (Leverhulme funded).
+Current projects investigate the devolution agenda including new arrangements to support Police and Crime Commissioners (with Vivien Lowndes) linked with ERC funded Understanding Institutional Change research; and the changing use of impact assessment accross Whitehall (Leverhulme funded).